The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Definitions and background results

-with boundary datum $\tilde{f}$ on $\partial \mathbb{R}^{n}_{+}$.
+with boundary datum $\widetilde{f}$ on $\partial\mathbb{R}^{n}_{+}$.
 Hence, solving a boundary value problem for $u$ in $\Omega$ is equivalent to solving a related boundary value problem for $v$ in $\mathbb{R}^{n}_{+}$.
-Crucially, if the coefficients of the original system are such that \eqref{CarA} is a Carleson measure, then the coefficients of $\tilde{A}$ and $\tilde{B}$ satisfy an analogous Carleson condition in the upper-half space.
-If, in addition, the Carleson norm of \eqref{CarA} is small and $\|\nabla\phi\|_{L^\infty}$ is also small, then the Carleson norm for the new coefficients $\tilde{A}$ and $\tilde{B}$ will be correspondingly small.
-It is also not hard to see that the strong ellipticity is preserved under this change of variables.
+Crucially, if the coefficients of the original system are such that \eqref{CarA} is a Carleson measure, then the coefficients of $\widetilde{A}$ and $\widetilde{B}$ satisfy an analogous Carleson condition in the upper-half space.
+If, in addition, the Carleson norm of \eqref{CarA} is small and $\|\nabla\phi\|_{L^\infty}$ is also small, then the Carleson norm of the measure associated in the same manner as in \eqref{CarA} with the new coefficients $\widetilde{A}$ and $\widetilde{B}$ will be correspondingly small.
+It is also not hard to see that strong ellipticity is preserved under this change of variables.

-We need to discuss the condition $(i)$ of Theorem \ref{S3:T1} in relation to the pull-back transformation $\rho$.
-Clearly, if the original tensor satisfies $ A_{0j}^{\alpha\beta}=\delta_{0j}\delta_{\alpha\beta}$, the new tensor $\hat{A}$ in \eqref{ESvvv} after applying $\rho$ might fails to do so and hence we might have to re-apply the change of coefficients we have just discussed in subsection \ref{SS:Nor}.
-In the case we are mostly interested in the function $\phi$ in \eqref{E:rho} has a small Lipschitz norm and therefore the Jacobian of the map $\rho$ is very close to the the indentity (it is as small $L^\infty$ perturbation of $I$ with size of the perturbation depending on the $\|\nabla\phi\|_{L^\infty}$).
-Because of this the change of coefficients from subsection \ref{SS:Nor} will preserve the strong ellipticity.
+Next, we shall discuss the condition $(i)$ of Theorem \ref{S3:T1} in relation to the pull-back transformation $\rho$.
+Assume that the original tensor satisfies $A_{0j}^{\alpha\beta}=\delta_{0j}\delta_{\alpha\beta}$.
+After applying the pull-back $\rho$, the new tensor $\widetilde{A}$ as in \eqref{ESvvv} for the system on $\mathbb{R}^{n}_{+}$ no longer satisfies this property.
+We can remedy this issue by performing the change of coefficients we have discussed in Subsection~\ref{SS:Nor}.

+If the function $\phi$ in \eqref{E:rho} has a small Lipschitz norm it follows that the Jacobian of the map $\rho$ is very close to the identity (as a small $L^\infty$ perturbation of $I$, with the size of the perturbation depending on the $\|\nabla\phi\|_{L^\infty}$).
+Because of this, the coefficients $\widetilde{A}$ after the pull-back will have $|\widetilde{A}_{0j}^{\alpha\beta}-\delta_{0j}\delta_{\alpha\beta}|$ small.
+This smallness is preserved after performing the change of coefficients from Subsection~\ref{SS:Nor}.
+Hence, if the original tensor $A$ satisfies the strong ellipticity condition, so will do the final tensor of the corresponding system in $\mathbb{R}^{n}_{+}$, as long as $\|\nabla\phi\|_{L^\infty}$ is sufficiently small.

-It follows that the map $\rho$ allows us to reduce the problem of solving \eqref{ES} to the special case when the underlying domain is $\Omega={\BBR}^n_+$ and both conditions $(i)$ and $(ii)$ of Theorem \ref{S3:T1} holds on ${\BBR}^n_+$.
+The bottom line is that taking the pull-back under the map $\rho$ allows us to reduce the task of solving the Dirichlet problem for \eqref{ES} in $\Omega$ to the special case when the underlying domain is $\Omega={\BBR}^n_+$ and both conditions $(i)$ and $(ii)$ of Theorem \ref{S3:T1} hold in ${\BBR}^n_+$.